uhh-lt/SCoT/navbar.md

 ![Dropdown Menu for Nodes Between Clusters](./images/dropdown_nodes_between_clusters.png "Dropdown menu for showing nodes between clusters")

-The above images shows dropdown menu options for highlighting nodes that are connected to more than one cluster with around the same amount of edges.
-Let's call them nodes with a balanced neighbourhood.
+The above images shows dropdown menu options for highlighting nodes that are connected to more than one cluster with around the same amount of edges, also known as "hubs".

 Clicking on the option "Highlight nodes in graph" results in the increased size of some nodes in the graph.
 There are three different sizes: